-As of February 28, 2021, we own six U.S. provisional patent applications, one pending U.S. patent application, and three PCT patent applications that cover our tumor agnostic program.
-The program includes six U.S. provisional patent applications, one pending U.S. patent application, and one PCT patent application that collectively cover the composition of matter for BDTX-189, polymorphs of BDTX-189, as well as methods of using and making BDTX-189.
-Any U.S. or foreign patent issued from these pending applications would be scheduled to expire between 2039 and 2041, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and payment of all applicable maintenance or annuity fees.
+As of March 1, 2022, we own three U.S. provisional patent applications, one pending U.S. patent application, one U.S. patent, and three PCT patent applications, and 14 foreign patent applications that cover our tumor agnostic program, including the composition of matter for BDTX-189, polymorphs of BDTX-189, as well as methods of using and making BDTX-189.
+Any U.S. or foreign patent issued from these pending applications would be scheduled to expire between 2039 and 2042, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and payment of all applicable maintenance or annuity fees.